Hunter Doohan

-Hunter Doohan (born January 18, 1994) is an American actor, writer and director.
-He is best known for his roles in the television series Your Honor (2020), and Wednesday (2022).
+Hunter Doohan (born January 18, 1994) is an American actor.
+He gained recognition for his roles in the television series Your Honor (2020–2021), Wednesday (2022–present), and Daredevil: Born Again (2025).

-Life and career
+Life

-Doohan grew up "all over the south" but chiefly in Fort Smith, Arkansas.
+Doohan is the son of the Australian tennis player Peter Doohan (1961–2017) and Angie Harper Carmichael.
+He grew up "all over the south" but chiefly in Fort Smith, Arkansas.
 He became interested in acting via high school and community theatre programs; after high school he took up an internship at Elizabeth Barnes Casting in Los Angeles before working in a variety of day jobs including background extra, waiter, and Universal Studios tour guide while studying acting and auditioning for parts.

+Career

 Doohan's breakthrough role was playing the younger version of Aaron Paul's character Warren Cave in the first season of the 2019 Apple TV+ series Truth Be Told.
-In 2020, he appeared with a main role in the legal drama series Your Honor, playing Adam Desiato.
-In 2022, he portrayed Tyler Galpin in the Netflix series Wednesday.
+In 2020, he appeared with a main role in the legal drama series Your Honor.
+He portrayed Adam Desiato, the son of Bryan Cranston's character, that gets into trouble after being involved in a hit-and-run accident.

+In 2022, he began portraying Tyler Galpin in the Netflix series Wednesday, an adaption of The Addams Family.
+He stars alongside Jenna Ortega, Emma Myers, Catherine Zeta-Jones, Christina Ricci, and Gwendoline Christie.
+The show has run for two seasons and renewed for a third, with Doohan set to return.

+In May 2025, Doohan was cast in the supernatural horror film, Evil Dead Burn.
+The film serves as the third standalone entry, after Evil Dead Rise (2023), and the sixth installment in the Evil Dead film series.
+He also appeared in Marvel's Daredevil: Born Again, as Bastian Cooper.
+Doohan also stars in the American drama film The Wilderness, which is set to release in October 2025.

 Personal life

-Doohan is the son of the Australian tennis player Peter Doohan.
-He has been married to producer Fielder Jewett since June 2022.
+Doohan, who is gay, began dating producer Fielder Jewett in 2015 and the two married in June 2022.
+The wedding was officiated by Doohan's friend and co-star Bryan Cranston.

+While Doohan has been open about his sexuality since he was 18, he admitted to privating pictures of him and his then-boyfriend when auditioning for roles.
+Doohan has credited fellow actor Jonathan Bailey, who is gay, for inspiring him to be open about his sexuality in the industry.